Do I Need to Reconfigure My Netgear Extender if I Replaced My Router?

-Note: WiFi-Protected Setup (WPS) does not support the Wired Equivalent Privacy (WEP) wireless encryption.
-If your existing wireless router’s encryption is set to WEP, then please follow the steps given below to reconfigure your Netgear range extender using web GUI.
-Keep scrolling down.
+Note: WiFi Protected Setup (WPS) does not support the Wired Equivalent Privacy (WEP) wireless encryption.
+If your existing wireless router’s encryption is set to WEP, then reconfigure your Netgear range extender using web GUI.

-- If your existing WiFi router or gateway supports WPS, then press the WPS button on your device (router/gateway) for 10-15 seconds or until the WPS indicator lights in green color.
+- If your existing WiFi router or gateway supports WPS, then press the WPS button on your device (router/gateway) until the WPS indicator lights in green color.

-- Within a couple of seconds, press and hold the WPS button on your Netgear WiFi range extender for 15-20 seconds.
+- Press and hold the WPS button on your Netgear WiFi range extender.

 Now, check if your router’s link LED on your Netgear extender is ON or OFF

 - If the link LED is ON, it means that your range extender is successfully connected to your existing router’s WiFi network.